dell/csm-docs/content/docs/deployment/helm/modules/installation/authorization v2.0/_index.md

   Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization v2.0 Helm deployment
 ---

-{{% pageinfo color="primary" %}}
-The CSM Authorization karavictl CLI is no longer actively maintained or supported.
-It will be deprecated in a future release.
-{{% /pageinfo %}}

 CSM Authorization can be installed by using the provided Helm v3 charts on Kubernetes platforms.

 The following CSM Authorization components are installed in the specified namespace: